CS490-clueless/CS490-Group-Project/README.md

 * User can add an article of clothing to their account
 * User can create an outfit combination
 * User can view the articles of clothing in the app through the My Closet tab
-* User can remove articles of clothing from their account
 * User can view their clothes in categories
 * User can view details of their clothing
+* User can favorite/save their outfits
 * User can create a new account
 * User can logout

-**Optional Nice-to-have Stories**

-* User can favorite/save their outfits
-* User can randomize outfit combinations
-* User can view other people's wardrobe, if they choose to make it public
-* User can search for clothes online
-* User can make a wishlist
-* User can like other people's wardrobes

 ### 2. Screen Archetypes